Qiskit/rustworkx/docs/source/tutorial/dags.rst

     print(runs)

 With this we have the DAG nodes that make up a series of 1 qubit gates that we can analyze and attempt to simplify.

-Skipping the details of the internals of how the simplification works we wanted to contract these nodes to a single gate we could do that with :meth:`~retworkx.PyDiGraph.contract_nodes`.
-For example, if the 3 node sequence returned by :func:`~retworkx.collect_runs`, ``['rz(pi/2)', 'sx', 'rz(pi/2)']``, were to be simplified to a single gate ``"U"`` it could be done like:
+To perform the simplification, we'll use :meth:`~retworkx.PyDiGraph.contract_nodes` to replace a series of nodes (or gates in our case) with a single equivalent node (gate).
+For example, if the 3 node sequence returned by :func:`~retworkx.collect_runs`, ``['rz(pi/2)', 'sx', 'rz(pi/2)']``, were to be simplified to a single gate ``"U"``, it could be done like:

 .. jupyter-execute::